How does Rest Less make money

 If your employer decides to grant your request, you should get written confirmation of this within two months.
 You should ensure all details of the new working agreement are in writing, and the letter should offer you the opportunity to discuss everything therein, in case you have questions or queries.
 Your contract should be changed to fully reflect all the changes being made to your agreement.

-If your request is denied, they’ll have to provide you with reasonable business reasons for denying it.
-You’ll likely be disappointed, of course, but it’s not over yet – it’s worth asking your employer about their appeals process, where you can make your case again or request further clarity on their refusal if you felt you needed it.
+If your request is denied, they must provide you with reasonable business reasons why.
+You’ll likely be disappointed, of course, but it’s not over yet – it’s worth asking your employer about their appeals process, where you can make your case again or request further clarity on their refusal if needed.

 For more information on what you can do if your request is denied, have a look at this guide by Working Families.